Refusing A BAC Test after a DUI Arrest in Pennsylvania

 Pennsylvania Refusal to Submit to BAC Testing Defenses

-While charges for DUI and refusing to submit to chemical testing may feel daunting, there are several defenses that can result in those charges being reduced or even dismissed.
+While charges for DUI and refusing to submit to chemical testing may feel daunting, several defenses can result in those charges being reduced or even dismissed.
 Such defenses may include, but are not limited to:

-- Misunderstanding by police officer or yourself led to incorrect recording as refusal
+- Misunderstanding by a police officer or yourself led to incorrect recording as a refusal

-- Police officer did not read you O’Connell Warning or notify you of consequences
+- The police officer did not read you O’Connell Warning or notify you of the consequences

-- Police officer had no probable cause to pull you over or suspect you of DUI
+- The police officer had no probable cause to pull you over or suspect you of DUI

 - You were not driving